serpapi/awesome-seo-tools/README.md

 - Google Search Console - Free tool from Google to monitor and maintain site's presence in Google Search results.

 ## Content Optimization
+Fine-tune your content to resonate with search algorithms and your audience alike.

 - Yoast SEO - WordPress plugin for SEO optimization of posts and pages.